yarnpkg/yarn/README.md

 **Prune extraneous** It's extremely common for the following scenario to occur:

- - Kim and Bob work on KPM
+ - Kim and Bob are working on a project.
- - Kim and Bob have the exact same lock checkout (that includes `babel` as a dependency)
+ - Kim and Bob have the exact same lock checkout (that includes `babel` as a dependency).
- - Kim removes `babel` from `package.json`
+ - Kim removes `babel` from `package.json`.
- - Kim commits updated lockfile + package + pushes
+ - Kim commits updated lockfile, `package.json` and pushes.
  - Bob downloads, and runs `kpm install`.
- - Bob doesn't realise that Kim removed the `babel` dependency and uses it in his code because it still exists in `node_modules`.
+ - Bob doesn't realise that Kim removed the `babel` dependency and uses it in his code because it still exists in his local `node_modules`.

 This can be mitigated by automatically pruning extraneous modules on install.